motou/magento2-store-locator-stockists-extension/README.md

 # Magento2 stockists store locator extension

-This is a stockists store locator extension for magento2.
+This is a feature rich stockists store locator extension for magento2.

 **Table of Contents**
 - [Magento2 stockists store locator extension](#)